QubitPi/management-blogs/README.md

 ![Napkin Picture](./napkin-picture.png)

-It doesn't look little but that's something you should talk about with a computer screen engineer the other day, but the point is this - I was truly attracted by this napkin-picture idea and I'd like to put this idea into practice; and here came to this [Jersey Guide](https://qubitpi.github.io/jersey-guide/), which I think it's an absolutely an beautiful guide; Jersy has been an industry standard for standing up Webservices; I love it; and you shall find it pretty useful to learn and use it, believe me.
+It doesn't look little but that's something you should talk about with a computer screen engineer the other day, but the point is this - I was truly attracted by this napkin-picture idea and I'd like to put this idea into practice; so here came to this [Jersey Guide](https://qubitpi.github.io/jersey-guide/), which I think it's an absolutely wonderful guide.
+Jersy has been an industry standard for standing up Webservices; I love it; and you shall find it pretty useful to learn and play with, believe me~

 # License